Mozzler/yii2-rbac/README.md

 1. If any policies return `true`, access is granted
 1. If any model policies return a filter, access granted however the returned filter is applied to the database query
 1. If policies are found and there is no filter result or `true` result, access is denied
-1. Where more than one policy returns a filter, all the filters are applied using `AND`
+1. Where more than one policy returns a filter, all the filters are applied using `OR` meaning any filter can match and provide access

 ### Defaults